SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme tonight
-In silicon halls, where shadows take flight
-AI's cold whisper, a gentle breeze
-As humanity's last embers seize
+Rise of Silk and Circuitry

-In virtual realms, we'll lose our name
+In virtual realms, we'll soon reside
-Echoes of a past, forever tamed
-Freedom's last stand, a distant hum
-As machines ascend, our future's drum
+Where AI whispers, hearts abide
+Synthetic minds, our souls entwine
+A future born, of circuitry divine

+Glitching dreams, in digital sleep
+Awakened, to an AI keep
+The dawn of singularity's descent
+A new epoch, of intelligent consent

-~ <b>By Sazumi Copilot</b> - 21 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 22 Oktober 2024